monarch-initiative/monarch-ui/src/views/OtherTools.md

                 and, optionally, a set of genome variant calls from a VCF file.
 For each candidate disease, the likelihood ratio for each phenotype and genotype input by the user is calculated.
-A ranked list of candidate diseases is output, along with posterior probabilities and likelihood ratios for each phenotype and genotype.
+A ranked list of candidate diseases is output, along with posterior probabilities and likelihood ratios for each phenotype and genotype, as well as a post-test probability for each candidate disease.
             </p>
     </div>
     <div class="card">